Venezuela's Hugo Chavez dies from cancer

 Maduro is a former bus driver who rose from union activist to foreign minister and then to president-in-waiting.
 He won Chavez's confidence by meticulously echoing his vitriolic rhetoric and never airing a dissenting opinion.

-Maduro has mimicked Chavez's rabble-rousing style in recent weeks, peppering speeches with insults aimed at adversaries.
+Maduro has mimicked Chavez's rabble-rousing style in appearances in recent weeks, peppering speeches with insults aimed at adversaries.

 Capriles, Maduro's likely opponent, is a 40-year-old governor of Miranda state who led a hard-fought campaign against Chavez in the October election.